hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 The `default_tags` configuration block supports the following argument:

 * `tags` - (Optional) Key-value map of tags to apply to all resources.
-Default tags will also be read from environment variables like `TF_AWS_DEFAULT_TAGS_<tag_key>=<tag_value>`.
-If a tag is present in both an environment variable and this argument, the value in the Terraform argument takes precedence.
+Default tags will also be read from environment variables matching the pattern `TF_AWS_DEFAULT_TAGS_<tag_key>=<tag_value>`.
+If a tag is present in both an environment variable and this argument, the value in the provider configuration takes precedence.

 ### ignore_tags Configuration Block